mmistakes/minimal-mistakes/_posts/2022-06-02-avoid-cognitive-overload.md

 author: Leighton Pritchard
 ---

+This post is partly based on ["Practicals made perfect" by Colin McGill](https://edu.rsc.org/ideas/how-to-apply-cognitive-load-theory-to-chemistry-practicals/4015738.article)
+{: .notice--success}

 ## tldr;

 - a research project in computational biology will require you to learn new concepts alongside new skills; this is difficult and rushing it can make you feel frustrated